tastejs/todomvc/readme.md

 Developers these days are spoiled with choice when it comes to selecting an MV\* framework for structuring and organizing JavaScript web apps.

-Backbone, Ember, AngularJS... the list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?
+Backbone, Ember, AngularJS... dsafdf the list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?

 To help solve this problem, we created TodoMVC - a project which offers the same Todo application implemented using MV* concepts in most of the popular JavaScript MV\* frameworks of today.